LaboratoryOpticsBiosciences/bioimageloader/README.md

 ## Why _bioimageloader_
 _bioimagesloader_ is a by-product of my thesis.
 This library collected bioimage datasets for machine learning and deep learning.
-I needed a lot of diverse bioimaes for self-supervised neural networks for my thesis.
+I needed a lot of diverse bioimages for self-supervised neural networks for my thesis.
 While I managed to find many great datasets, they all came with different folder structures and formats.
 In addition, I encountered many issues to load and process them, which were sometimes technical or just